Reds vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 26 doubles, two triples, 11 home runs, 28 walks and 39 RBI (79 total hits).
-He has swiped four bases.
+- Jeimer Candelario has recorded 80 hits with 26 doubles, two triples, 12 home runs and 29 walks.
+He has driven in 40 runs with four stolen bases.

-- Candelario heads into this matchup looking to extend his nine-game hit streak.
-In his last 10 outings he is hitting .324 with four doubles, three home runs, four walks and seven RBI.
+- Candelario brings a 10-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .351 with four doubles, four home runs, four walks and eight RBI.

 Candelario Recent Games